ItalyPaleAle/svelte-spa-router-template/README.md

 npm run build
 ```

-You can run the newly built app with `npm run start`.
-This uses [sirv](https://github.com/lukeed/sirv) too.
+You can run the newly-built app with `npm run preview`.